-The "+keyword" is just a tool that many (but not all) email providers offer their users as a neat way to sort incoming emails.
-Check the support documentation of your email provider to see if they support this feature.
+The "+keyword" is just a tool which many (but not all) email providers offer their clients as a way to sort incoming emails.
+Check the support documentation of your email provider to see if they offer this feature.
 You can also test if they support it by sending a test email to your "+keyword" email address.

 Pro-tip: You can use "+keyword" in other areas of your online life.
-For example, if you sign up for an online newsletter, you can signup using satoshi+newsletterXYZ@protonmail.com.
-If you start receiving emails addressed to that address from other senders, you'll know who sold/shared your information.
+For example, if you join an online newsletter, you can use satoshi+newsletterXYZ@protonmail.com.
+If you start receiving emails addressed to that address from other senders, you will know who sold or shared your information.

-Security note: remember to use Two-Factor Authentication (2FA) on your Kraken accounts as well as on your email address.
-If you have multiple accounts tied to a single email address, that's double the damage if your email address is comprised due to a lack of 2FA.
+Security note: remember to use two-factor authentication (2FA) on your Kraken accounts as well as on your email address.
+If you have multiple accounts tied to a single email address, both may be affected if your email address is compromised due to a lack of 2FA.